 - Put water bowls out in your garden for passing visitors.
 They may welcome the chance to drink.

 - If your cat is not drinking water but eating, make sure the food has added water.

 You may have seen our Raindrop report.
 It is the most precious item in the whole house at the moment, and is playing a big part in keeping the Dash Kitten Crew hydrated and well.
 We love ours so suggest you check locally, or look at our Amazon link here or try a pet electrolyte solution like this one.

 If you find a dehydrated cat

-We had a thought.
-One of those odd ones you get while thinking about stuff.
+We had one of those odd ones you get while thinking about cat hydration.
+What if a dehydrated cat won’t drink?
 How would you get a dehydrated cat to drink, if you found one?
-Thankfully PetMD came up with this tip:
+Thankfully PetMD came up with this important advice:

 If the cat is able to drink, put it in a cool, quiet place with fresh cool water.
 Cats can be encouraged to drink by using a water fountain for cats, putting juice from canned tuna or salmon in the water, or using a meat flavoured water and electrolyte supplement available at some pet stores.